neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 ## Parameter Description

 * scripthash: Smart contract scripthash.
 You need to use the proper byte order of the address passed according to its data type.
 If the data type is Hash160, use the big endian scripthash; if the data type is ByteArray, use the little endian scripthash.

 * operation: The operation name (string)

 * params: The parameters to be passed into the smart contract operation

+  For example:

+    ```json
+    {
+      "type": "String",
+      "value": "Hello"
+    }
+    ```

+    ```json
+    {
+      "type": "Hash160",
+      "value": "39e7394d6231aa09c097d02391d5d149f873f12b"
+    }
+    ```

+> [!Note]
+>
+> You need to use the proper byte order of the address passed according to its data type.
+If the data type is Hash160, use the big endian script hash; if the data type is ByteArray, use the little endian scripthash.

 ## Example